Whitelaw Reid

-Whitelaw Reid (October 27, 1837 – December 15, 1912) was an American politician and newspaper editor, as well as the author of Ohio in the War, a popular work of history.
+Whitelaw Reid (October 27, 1837 – December 15, 1912) was an American politician, diplomat and newspaper editor, as well as the author of Ohio in the War, a popular work of history.

 After assisting Horace Greeley as editor of the New-York Tribune, Reid purchased the paper after Greeley's death in late 1872 and controlled it until his own death.
 The circulation grew to about 60,000 a day, but the weekly edition became less important.
 He invested heavily in new technology, such as the Hoe rotary printing press and the linotype machine, but bitterly fought against the unionized workers for control of his shop.

 As a famous voice of the Republican Party, he was honored with appointments as ambassador to France and Great Britain, as well as numerous other honorific positions.
 Reid was the party's nominee for Vice President of the United States in the 1892 election.
 In 1898, President William McKinley appointed him to the American commission that negotiated peace with Spain after the Spanish–American War.

 Early life

 Reid was born on a farm near Xenia, Ohio, to Robert Charlton Reid (1795–1865) and Marion Whitelaw Ronalds (1804–1895), of the Clan Ronald of Scotland, who had married in 1820.
+His forefathers are believed to come from Old Kilpatrick in Dunbartonshire, Scotland.
 As a child growing up, his family was poor.

 Reid attended Xenia Academy in his hometown, and went on to graduate from Miami University with honors in 1856.
 At Miami, he was a member of Delta Kappa Epsilon (Kappa chapter), and lobbied for the expulsion of the six members who ultimately founded Sigma Chi.

 Career

 During the American Civil War, Reid wrote under the by-line "Agate", acting as a correspondent at several battlefields, including the Battles of Shiloh and Gettysburg.
 His account of the Battle of Shiloh contains tales of confusion, courage, and disaster narrowly averted, and was described as classic war reporting.

 In 1868, he joined the staff of Horace Greeley's New-York Tribune.
 The following year, he was named managing editor.
-In 1872, Reid was part of the Liberal Republican movement that opposed a second term for President Grant and that ultimately supported the ill-fated Greeley for the presidency.
-Greeley died just days after the election and a short time later Reid became the new editor of the Tribune.
+In 1872, Reid was part of the Liberal Republicans, a movement that opposed a second term for President Grant and that ultimately supported the ill-fated Greeley for the presidency.
+Greeley died just days after the election, and a short time later, Reid became the new editor of the Tribune.

 Reid continued the role of the Tribune as one of the foremost Republican newspapers in the country.
 He emphasized the importance of partisan newspapers in a speech in 1879: